What to cook for dinner this week:

 For me, “Day #1” is usually a Sunday, and it’s the day with the most heavy lifting when it comes to meal prep for the rest of the week.
 I am always so grateful to myself for taking a couple of hours on Sunday to make getting dinner on the table that much easier the rest of the week.

-- Sauté 3 lbs of asparagus.
-To prep the asparagus, snap each stalk in half wherever it breaks naturally.
-Sauté the tops of the stalks for tonight's dinner.
-Reserve the bottom portion of the stalks in a zip top bag or other container in the refrigerator.
+- Don't forget to reserve the bottom portion of tonight's asparagus stalks in a zip top bag or other container in the refrigerator.
 You'll use them in Cream of Asparagus Soup on Day #2.